 On September 25, members of the 10th Cavalry Regiment (Buffalo Soldiers) arrived at Beecher Island and rescued the remaining scouts.

-Sigmund Schlesinger survived the Battle of Beecher Island and later moved to Cleveland and became a successful insurance sales man.
+Sigmund Schlesinger survived the Battle of Beecher Island and later moved to Cleveland and became a successful very tobacconist and tobacco importer.
 His son Albert Schlesinger served in the Spanish-American War.
-The man who wold become his grandson-in-law ran away from home to join the Army in World War I. The son of that World War I aircraft mechanic served as a Green Baret in Vietnam.
-The son of that Green Baret was a Green Baret JAG Officer in the invation of Panama.
+The man who wold become his grandson-in-law ran away from home to join the Army in World War I. The son of that World War I aircraft mechanic served as a Green Barret in Vietnam.
+The son of that Green Barret was a Green Barret JAG Officer in the invasion of Panama.